mzeynalli1/mzeynalli1.github.io/_pages/about.md

   - /about.html
 ---

 I am a Visiting Assistant Professor of Economics in the Department of Economics at Miami University in Ohio.
-I received my MS and PhD in Economics from Louisiana State University.
+I received my PhD in Economics from Louisiana State University.

 I specialize in **Labor Economics** with a particular focus on the **Economics of Immigration**.
 My research examines how historical immigration-driven regional shifts and contemporary immigration policies affect workers, industries, and firms.
+I integrate applied microeconometric methods with census and survey data to advance academic understanding and provide insights for policymaking.

 At Miami, I teach Principles of Macroeconomics, emphasizing analytical tools for understanding economic issues and continually improving my teaching to ensure effective learning.